George Devol: World War II

 In 1939, Devol applied for a patent for proximity controls for use in laundry press machines, based on a radio frequency field.
 This control would automatically open and close laundry presses when workers approached the machines.
 After World War II began, the patent office told Devol that his patent application would be placed on hold for the duration of the conflict.

 Around that time, Devol sold his interest in United Cinephone and approached Sperry Gyroscope to pitch his ideas on radar technology.
 He was retained by Sperry as manager of the Special Projects Department, which developed radar devices and microwave test equipment.

-Later in the war, he approached Auto-Ordnance Company regarding products that company could produce aside from their primary product line, which were Thompson submachine guns.
-Devol told them that the field of radar counter-measures was about to emerge as an urgently needed defense technology.

 In 1943, he organized General Electronics Industries in Greenwich, Connecticut, as a subsidiary of the Auto Ordnance Corporation.
 General Electronics produced counter-radar devices until the end of the war.
 General Electronics was one of the largest producers of radar and radar counter-measure equipment for the U.S. Navy, U.S. Army Air Force and other government agencies.
 The company's radar counter-measure systems were on Allied planes on D-Day.

 Over a difference of opinion regarding the future of certain projects, Devol resigned from Auto Ordinance and joined RCA.
 After a short stint as eastern sales manager of electronics products, which he felt "wasn't his ball of wax", Devol left RCA to develop ideas that eventually led to the patent application for the first industrial robot.
 In 1946, he applied for a patent on a magnetic recording system for controlling machines and a digital playback device for machines.

 Devol was part of the team that developed the first commercial use of microwave oven technology, the Speedy Weeny, which automatically cooked and dispensed hotdogs in places such as Grand Central Terminal.

 In the early 1950s, Devol licensed his digital magnetic recording device to Remington Rand of Norwalk, Connecticut, and became manager of their magnetics department.
 There he worked with a team to develop his magnetic recording system for business data applications.
 He also worked on developing the first high-speed printing systems.
 While the magnetic recording system proved too slow for business data, Devol's invention was re-purposed as a machine control that would eventually become the "brains" of the Unimate robot.